MariaWaleskaOliver/SkylineRepository-/index.md

 I am a Computer Programming student going into my second year at Conestoga College.
 I acquired knowledge that you have one open spot for Marketing Assistant, Student  and I would like to show some of my work I have done in class with hopes of being conseded as a candidete.

 ### BEAUTÉ

 I made a static website for jewelry called Beuté using HTML and CSS.
 That was one of most important and pleasurable assignments to me.
 Please check it out!
-[BEAUTÉ]( https://mariawaleskaoliver.github.io/Awesomeflorists/)
+[BEAUTÉ Web site ](https://mariawaleskaoliver.github.io/skyline/)

+### Awesome Florists

+I made a static website for a flower shop as an exercise in College.
+Please check it out!
+[Awesome Florists Web site]( https://mariawaleskaoliver.github.io/Awesomeflorists/)

+### Tax Calculator

+I made a dynamic website that collects data from the user and make some calculations using JavaScript.
+Please check it out!
+[Tax Calculator]( https://mariawaleskaoliver.github.io/java3/)

+### Form Canada Tools
+I made a form to colect the user date using JavaScript Please check it out!
+[Form Canada Tools]( https://mariawaleskaoliver.github.io/java2/)

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for